KILTprotocol/local-parachain-setup/README.md

 - select the image to run in `.env`
 - Parachain ID should be `12555`, but can be looked up at Developer > Chain State > parachainInfo::parachainId
 - genesis state and wasm is updated after running `run.sh` and can be found in `specs/{kilt.wasm,kilt-genesis.hex}`
+- account, node and sesssion keys can be found in `keys`
+- Custom types for the polkadot-apps are in `kilt-types.json`

 ## register